-If you would like to undertake a PhD, but do not currently have a Masters degree (or equivalent) in a relevant subject, you may want to consider one of our MSc Research programmes.
-These are preparatory one year courses designed to prepare candidates for the following three years of PhD research, also known as the 1+3 route.
-Alternatively you could study a subject-specific Masters degree.
+If you would like to undertake a PhD, but do not currently have a Masters degree (or equivalent) in a relevant subject, you may want to consider studying one of our Masters degrees.

 - Fees and Funding

 Fee structures change every year.
 Visit the fees page for the most up-to-date information.

 We offer a broad range of scholarships each year, including: